quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

 + Field `subject` is a converter, we'll talk about it in the next section
 + Field `doubleData` is limited to two decimal points by the annotation `@NumberFormat("#.##")`, specified at the 6th column by the annotation `@ExcelProperty(index = 5)`
 + Default all fields can find a matched column in Excel, but `@ExcelIgnore` shows the field is not in Excel
-+ `HEAD_ROW_NUMBER` shows the table header is on this line
++ `HEAD_ROW_NUMBER` shows that the table header is on this row
 + Put any fields of header in `HEAD_CHECK_MAP` to check if the Excel is valid

 ## 3. Converter
 Converter `SubjectConverter.java` will turn the text of some column into number through the enum, Eg. in this demo, convert "应收账款" to 16.

-I only changed the content of `convertToJavaData()` in the following, The rest is inherited, and generated by the IDE automatically, so let's ignore them for brevity.
+I only changed the content of `convertToJavaData()` in the following class, the rest is inherited and generated by the IDE automatically, so let's ignore them for brevity.
 ```java
 public class SubjectConverter implements Converter<String> {